Scope and usage

 Starting with VMD version 1.8.7 it is now possible to store the complete topology information, i.e. not only bonds, but also angle, dihedral, and improper definitions as well as their force field type labels (if available).
 This now allows to do a large variety of modifications to topology data or even building topologies from scratch.
 The focus lies hereby on being able to perform many operations manually or scripted and thus being less focused on and optimized for biomolecules like psfgen.

 The underlying Tcl script API in VMD itself had been designed to be minimalistic, since most operations are not computationally demanding and could be programmed with scripting.
-The topotools packages is supposed to provide a middleware, i.e. flexible script commands that make it easier to use the existing interface.
+The topotools packages is supposed to provide a middleware, i.e. more powerful and easy to use script commands that make combine multiple low lever commands in a way to solve common tasks conveniently and efficiently.

 Finally topotools also contains some utilities and applications for more complex operations like combining multiple molecules (=different files) or multiple selections into one new molecule, or building larger systems by replicating a given unitcell.